 - Move to the top section and hit the Uninstall button followed by the Next option.

 - Now confirm to permit the changes and wait until the task finishes up.

 Once the task is finished, Restart your Windows 10 device and check if the trouble has solved or not.

 Utmost the time, more devices attached to a PC can hamper the smooth function of your system.
 If you are unable to see the pending update, first of all, unplug all the USB cable connected to your system and plug it back in again.
 In case any specific wore is responsible for this trouble, change it soon to avoid any further damage.

 Usually, Bitlocker is a great tool used to protect Unauthorized Data access.
 However, this can also generate a check for update bug on your system.
 Therefore if you have locked any particular drive, just disable the same-

-- Go to Cortana and type “CP”, hit Control Panel icon to open the app.
+- Go to Cortana and type “CP”, hit the Control Panel icon to open the app.

-- Select small icons in View by category thereafter double click on Bitlocker Drive Encryption option.
+- Select small icons in View by category thereafter double click on the Bitlocker Drive Encryption option.

 - Now expand the drive which you have locked down then click on Turn off Bitlocker.